 The 2011 growing season

-After a significantly delayed 2010 vintage, 2011 was marked by very hot, dry weather, which brought on an earlier than average harvest .
-A rainy winter was followed by a warmer than normal spring, bringing forward the start of the vine growth cycle by a full 10 days.
-Budbreak was particularly rapid and even, which , as experience shows, is a very hopeful sign of a great vintage.
-Growth was then slowed by cooler conditions in June and July, but the desired rain arrived on time after flowering and after ‘veraison’, favouring optimal cluster development.
+After a significantly delayed 2010 vintage, 2011 was marked by very hot, dry weather, which brought on an earlier than average harvest.
+A rainy winter was followed by a warmer than normal spring, bringing forward the start of the vine growth cycle by as much as 10 days.
+Budbreak was particularly rapid and even, which, as experience shows, is a very hopeful sign of a great vintage.
+Growth was then slowed by cooler conditions in June and July.
+The rain came at the right time: after flowering and during ‘veraison’, which favoured optimal cluster development.
 A surge of heat in late August further encouraged the ripening process, bringing the start of harvest to the last week in August.
-September’s weather was sunny and rainless, picture-perfect conditions that yielded concentrated grapes with an ideal balance between ripe tannins, crisp acidities, and rich, ripe aromas.
+September’s weather was sunny and rainless with perfect conditions yielding concentrated grapes with an ideal balance between ripe tannins, crisp acidities, and rich, ripe aromas.
 Exceptionally, harvesting concluded in the final days of September.